 ABA-based, Behavioral Based Intervention/Therapy Approaches and Social Skills Programs the Therapist Neurodiversity Collective does not Use or Recommend:

 - ABA – all forms; including “new and improved” ABA

 - Play-based ABA

-- ABA + relationship-based therapy (ABA in conjunction with DIRFloortime, SCERTS, Hanen)
+- ABA + relationship-based therapy (Meaning that ABA is used in conjunction with DIRFloortime, SCERTS, Hanen or similar.)

 - Verbal Behavior (VB)